CyrusNajmabadi/lang-design/CollectionLiterals.md

 # Upcoming agenda items

-1. Allow the [`Enumerable.TryGetNonEnumeratedCount`](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.trygetnonenumeratedcount) helper to be used to determine if an `IEnumerable<T>` has known-length.
+1. Allow the [`Enumerable.TryGetNonEnumeratedCount`](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.trygetnonenumeratedcount) helper to be used to determine if a spread `IEnumerable<T>` causes the literal to have a known length.

 1. We proposed that collections have a natural-type of `List<T>` which would allow for code like so: